15 Best Work From Home Jobs in 2023

 Source: Statista

 Affiliate marketing is growing and shows no signs of stopping.
-It has exceeded the $8 Billion mark in 2022.
+In 2022, it exceeded the $8 billion mark.

-As consumers’ preference for online shopping is growing, product owners are increasing their marketing strategies, including affiliate marketing.
+As consumers’ preference for online shopping grows, product owners are increasing their marketing strategies, including affiliate marketing.

-If you go to the footer section of almost every website that has a product to sell, be it physical or digital, you can probably see a link to join as an affiliate.
+If you go to the footer section of almost every website with a product to sell, be it physical or digital, you can probably see a link to join as an affiliate.
 Many people don’t know, but Amazon has an affiliate program.

 Amazon become an affiliate